 - Call a local bail bondsman.
 He may have access to the county database containing active arrest warrants.

-- Hire an attorney or a private detective.
+- Hire an attorney.
 Attorneys have access to databases that are not available to the general public.
-Of course hiring an attorney will cost money, but you will be assured of getting the information you are looking for [source: free-advice].
+Of course, hiring an attorney will cost money, but you will get the information you are looking for.